-Trepesci is a project characterized by an extensive research on the marine eco system that lead in a series of scientific linocuts dedicated to the study of fishes, mussels, corals, plankton (…) It’s been explored traditional printing techniques such as Gyotaku, linocut and silk printing.
-The constant frequentation of the Mediterranean Sea, of the Aquariums all over Europe and a love for scientific publication, have also grown a production of hand-printed fabrics impressed with embossed linoleum mold handmade carved.
+Trepesci is a project characterized by an extensive research on the marine ecosystem that lead in a series of scientific linocuts dedicated to the study of fishes, mussels, corals, plankton and seaweed.
+It’s been explored traditional printing techniques such as Gyotaku, linocut and silk printing.
+The constant sailing and frequentation of the Mediterranean Sea, of the Aquariums all over Europe and a love for scientific publication, have also grown a production of hand-printed fabrics impressed with embossed linoleum mold handmade carved.

 Subsequentially the research brought to the creation of a collection of jewelleries inspired by fishing lures, as expression of fishing techniques both of salt and soft water, a bond between man and this enviroment.
 The process operated on these objects is not about transformation but trans position instead: once the hook is removed, they’re used as pendant charms, love lures.

 Vera Scaccabarozzi is a free lance landscape architect and collaborates with important architecture and landscape firm.

 She is a tutor fellow at the Department of Architecture and Design of the Genoa University, course of Product and Event Design.